Phono cartridge guide

 How to choose a cartridge

-Replacing a cartridge can be a delicate operation, not to be undertaken lightly, but if you have the DIY spirit or know an experienced professional, we'll show you what to look for when you select a new cartridge.
+Replacing a cartridge takes a little planning and a steady hand, but if you have the DIY spirit, we'll show you what to look for when you select a new cartridge.

 There are two common types of stylus.
 The more cost-effective option, which is used in entry-level cartridges, is a bonded stylus (example: Sumiko Oyster).
 A steel shank forms the base of the needle, with a diamond chip attached to it.
 This adds mass to the cartridge, so it's not ideal for high performance.